tararoys/simple-documentation-process/_posts/2014-04-01-setting-up-jekyll-tutorial.markdown

 - [main  of blog working page working](/GettingStartedWithJekyllWebsites/011-buggy-jekyll-demo/001-main-page-working.html)
 - [404 pages for blog posts ](/GettingStartedWithJekyllWebsites/011-buggy-jekyll-demo/002-welcome-to-jekyll-post-404-error.html)

+##Lots of fruitless debugging on my own

+This section and the folder

+[012-random-googling-time](/GettingStartedWithJekyllWebsites/012-random-googling-time) are full of the websites that I googled.)

+In this case, googling was a waste of time.
+Help came when I asked for help by putting an issue in the issue tracker and waiting not-so-patiently for a reply.
+For an example of why you should stop coding, go to sleep, and wait for a reply in the morning, see the next section.

  {%endraw%}
  I do not know what -w does.
  {%raw%}